Daytime tours resume on April 2, 2024.

 Throughout the year, The Dell—a wild, naturalistic woodland garden seems like a sanctuary.
-Drifts of daffodils in spring, scattered wildflowers in early summer, and dazzling foliage of crimson and gold oaks and maples in the fall decorate the Dell.
+Drifts of daffodils in spring, and the ephemeral wildflowers bloom briefly in early summer.
+Dazzling foliage of crimson and gold oaks and maples adorn the Dell in autumn.
 The garden’s special features include a stone underpass that allows visitors to walk from the enclosed and shady Dell, under the London Plane Tree Allée and out into the sunlit expanse of the Great Meadow.
 The natural amphitheater formed by rock ledges that rim the open area opposite the Dell entrance made it the perfect site for amateur theatrical productions by the Seiberling family.
 The Seiberlings’ daughter, Virginia Seiberling, was married in this garden location in 1919.

 THE ENGLISH GARDEN

 Between the years 1989-1992, the garden underwent extensive restoration, funded in part by the Akron Garden Club.
-The resulting garden is a complete re-creation of Shipman’s original design plan for the area and is one of the only intact Shipman gardens open to the public.
+The resulting garden, with 3,300 perennials, is an accurate and complete re-creation of Shipman’s original design plan for the area and is one of the only intact Shipman gardens open to the public.
 The beautiful reflecting pool, lych gate and garden statue, The Garden of the Water Goddess, help give this garden some of its unique architectural qualities.

 THE GRAPE ARBOR

-The Grape Arbor will be restored in spring 2014 because its original vertical hollow masonry piers are exhibiting signs of “calcification” — a condition that causes the masonry pier to curl or the top to bend.
-The piers and wooden trellis (rebuilt twice before) connecting the piers are being restored and rebuilt.
-To protect the grape vines, which are original, the horticulture team has pruned them and removed the vines from the trellis, leaning them away from the structure and staking them for support.
-Once the restoration has been completed, the supports will be removed and any new growth will be woven through the new trellis.
+The Grape Arbor was restored in 2014 because its original vertical hollow masonry piers had “calcification” — a condition that causes the masonry pier to curl or the top to bend.
+The piers and wooden trellis (rebuilt twice before) connecting the piers were restored and rebuilt.

 THE GREAT GARDEN